daolicloud/daolinet-openstack/README.md

 * That Docker containers are connected to form VPCs (Virtual Private Clouds) and security groups takes place in user space without any server configurations.
 Thus scale-out distribution of Docker servers has a plug-and-play "for dummies" simplicity.

-* VPCs and security groups are strictly isolated one another without server hosts being pre-configured for, e.g., VLAN, VXLAN, GRE, iptables, etc., settings.
-This unique feature of DaoliNet not only greatly saves server CPUs, just like Docker saving server CPUs by avoiding hypervisors, but also more importantly: since servers are network-knowledge-less, containers forming a VPC are freely and dynamically distributed to scale-out span over different servers, datacenters, or even behind different firewalls, irrespective of their location.
+* VPCs and security groups are strictly isolated one another without server hosts being pre-setup "networking hypervisors", e.g., VLAN, VXLAN, GRE, iptables, etc. This unique feature of DaoliNet not only greatly saves server CPUs, just like Docker saving server CPUs by avoiding hypervisors, but also more importantly: since servers are network-knowledge-less, containers forming a VPC are freely and dynamically distributed to scale-out span over different servers, datacenters, or even behind different firewalls, irrespective of their location.

 * Pure software implementation, completely distributed over any underlying physical network, high avalability by plug-and-play adding redundant and network-knowledge-less servers.